dsboulder/query_reviewer/README.md

 Which will create `config/query_reviewer.yml`, see below for what these options mean.
 If you don't create a config file, the gem will use the default in `vendor/plugins/query_reviewer`.

+In Rails 3, support has not been tested yet but it is planned to be added very soon.

 ## Configuration ##